stadium-software/validations-cheatsheet/README.md

 # Validation Expressions Cheat Sheet

 The release of Stadium 6.12 brings some changes to how field validations work in Stadium.
 Instead of a simple selection from a predefined set of limited options, we can now use expressions to flexibly validate field values.

-The new feature also comes with an optiont to write a specific error text with each field.
+The new feature also comes with an option to write a specific error text with each field.
 Validations can also be triggered from inside of scripts and event handlers and the error text can be re-defined as needed.
 This means we can craft error messages that help users understand what values are needed to get rid of the error.

 ## Required fields indicator *
 To append a * to a form field, add the class "required-indicator" to the classes list of the control